guilhermeafonsomb/guilhermeafonsomb/README.md

 <div>
   <h3>Experience</h3>
   I have experience in the planning and development of Web systems, with JavaScript projects.
 I also have experience with developing graphical interfaces with  Angular   8+, React and Vanilla JS.
-In addition, I have experience with creating and adapting software development processes, agile methodologies (Scrum, Xp, lean and others),   development standards, tests and software quality.
+In addition, I have experience with creating and adapting software development processes, agile methodologies (Scrum, Xp, lean and others),   development standards, automated tests and software quality.
 </div>

 ### Contact